| || ||1||2||3||4||5|

 12noon - 4pm

 (Sat-Sun hours vary in summer)

-Become a Friend or Circle Member of the San Diego Symphony Today!
-Your contribution will be DOUBLED during the Fortissimo Challenge!
+Join the Shirley Estes Summer Challenge and become a Friend or Circle Member of the San Diego Symphony Today!

 Download the San Diego Symphony's latest

 Click here for a Stock Transfer Form.

 SAN DIEGO SYMPHONY ~ FROM OVERTURE TO ENCORE

 The San Diego Symphony...a story as fascinating as the city itself...this book tells the complete story and takes you...From Overture to Encore.
 This is the compelling tale of the exultant highs and near-death lows of your San Diego Symphony from its humble beginnings in 1910 through to the successful, solvent present day.
 Celebrate the San Diego Symphony’s Centennial with this remarkable tale of bravery (often), folly (sometimes), and a community’s determination that the Symphony would survive and thrive.